-Over the past few years, TOPS volunteers and their teacher partners have developed numerous laboratory procedures and worksheets that are used in Middle School science classrooms.
-Brief descriptions appear on this page.
+Over the past few years, TOPS volunteers and their teacher partners have developed numerous laboratory procedures and worksheets that have been used in Middle School science classrooms.
 These procedures are available to volunteers and web site guests in Adobe® pdf format files.
-Click on the blue button shown below for the specific procedure(s) you would like to save.
-You can then view and/or print the file.
+Brief descriptions of some of the procedures are shown below.
+A list of all PDF files is shown at the bottom of this page.
+To access all 46 files, copy this link to your browser: https://www.dropbox.com/sh/pg6gem1fuowiwmz/AAAF8eqcauc9xHDakGIzyuIwa?dl=0

 Balancing Chemical Equations